iraj259/python-learning/README.md

 Day 8 was all about theory and learning abut variable and memory references.
 Functions is a block of code with a purpose.
 Functions has abstraction-mean does not matter what the code is, main motive is ti run and get the desired output.
 Decomposition is like many diff small functions combined to make the desired thing.

+Day 9 was all about more function questions.